ds-modules/curriculum-guide/workflow/creating-notebooks.md

 ## Add a New Cell

-You can add a new cell using eiher the "+" button on the left side or the "Insert" button on the toolbar.
+You can add a new cell using eiher the `+` button on the left side or the `Insert` button on the toolbar.

 ![](https://cloud.githubusercontent.com/assets/8205702/23236603/a1ff8b9c-f90e-11e6-947e-a99c33d9bbe4.png)

-To set the type of this cell, click on "Cell" in the toolbar, then "Cell Type" and then either "Code" or "Markdown."
+To set the type of this cell, click on `Cell` in the toolbar, then `Cell Type` and then either `Code` or `Markdown`.
 Code can be directly typed in.
 Text must be added in markdown format.
-This is a good reference for markdown syntax.

 ![](https://cloud.githubusercontent.com/assets/8205702/23236602/a1fc6f52-f90e-11e6-9749-c5dc2f73e172.png)